Mission Statement of Our Lady of Lourdes School

 With gratitude for your favors, we will endeavor to imitate your virtues

 that we may one day share in your glory.

 The E-Rate provides discounts to assist schools to obtain affordable tele-communications and Internet access.
 Three service categories are funded: Telecommunications Services, Internet Access, and Internal Connections.

 In order to receive a fair part of the discounts applied to school services, we must survey the incomes of our families.
 This information will be kept confidential and will be use only for the purpose of applying for the telecommunications discounts from the government.

 All volunteers must be VIRTUS trained.
 Please check the Diocesan web site (www.drvc.org) for a schedule of times and places where you can take the class.

 We must have a copy of your certificate of completion on file here at the school.

-Just a reminder: Please do not park in the bus zone at drop off.
-This is causing a safety issue for everyone.
+Just a reminder: Please do not park in the bus zone or at the ropes at drop off or pick-up.
+This causes a safety issue for everyone.

 For everyone's safety, please keep your dogs on a leash and away from the children at all school exits.

-It is also extremely important that you try to refrain from taking your children out of school early.
+It is also extremely important that you try to refrain from taking your children out of school early or bringing them in late.
 Not only can it be a detriment educationally for them, but it is quite often a distraction for their classes.